Norecipes - Elevating Everyday Meals

 Instructions

-• Add the myeolchi to a heavy bottomed pot such as traditional Korean ttukbaegi and add 2.5 cups of cloudy rinse water from washing rice.
-You can also just use plain water.
+• Add the 6 grams Myeolchi to a heavy bottomed pot such as traditional Korean ttukbaegi and add 2 ½ cups water or cloudy rinse water from washing rice.
 Bring this to a medium boil and cook for 5 minutes to extract the stock from the fish.
 At this point you can either remove the fish, or just leave it in there for some added protein.

-• Add the tofu and continue to cook until the tofu has been warmed through.
+• Add the 300 grams tofu and continue to cook until the tofu has been warmed through.
 Adjust the doenjang to taste and serve directly out of the pot with a bowl of rice.

 Recipes in your inboxDon't miss out SIGN UP!